majkinetor/mm-redmine/README.md

 You can use any module function now.
 To get a list of available functions invoke: `Get-Command -Module mm-redmine`.

+Use `$VerbosePreference = 'Continue'` on the top of the script or `-Verbose` option on any function to see detailed low level communication with Redmine.

 ## Prerequisites

 Nothing particular is required.
 Works with PowerShell 3+.